icpc/ccs-specs/Contest_API.md

 group or set of groups should have a different type attribute (e.g. `"type":"site"` and `"type":"division"`).

-Groups must exist for any combination of teams that must be ranked on a [group scoreboard](#group-scoreboard), which means groups may be created for combinations of other groups.
-For instance, if there is a requirement to show a scoreboard for teams in each of `D` divisions at every one of `S` sites, then in addition to the `D` + `S` groups there will also be `D`x`S` combined/product groups.
-It is recommended that these groups have a type like `"type":"<group1>-<group2>"`, e.g. `"type":"site-division"`.

 The following endpoints are associated with groups:

 | Endpoint                     | Mime-type        | Required? | Description